rashmiJayawardhana/OnTheWay/README.md

 # OnTheWay
-A transportation mobile application built with React Native, designed to provide users with seamless authentication, item navigation, and interactive features.
+A full-stack React Native application for flight tracking and travel management.
+Built with React Native, Expo, PostgreSQL, Zustand, Clerk for authentication, and styled using Tailwind CSS.
+Includes seamless authentication, real-time data, and a user-friendly interface for an enhanced travel experience. 🌍✈️

 # Welcome to your Expo app 👋